wei2912/wei2912.github.io/index.md

 I used these software to build the website:

-* [Hakyll](https://jaspervdj.be/hakyll), a static site generator written in Haskell which allows for great flexibility in the building of pages,
+* [Hakyll](https://jaspervdj.be/hakyll), a static site generator written in Haskell which allows for great flexibility in the building of pages
 * [KaTeX](https://katex.org) for [LaTeX](https://www.latex-project.org/) math
 equations
 * [Utterances](https://utteranc.es/), a lightweight comments widget built on